 Implementing gRPC

 To see gRPC in action, you’re first going to build a small note-taking application.
-Then you’ll use the client to send notes to the server that can be archived and retrieved based on keywords.
+For this gRPC Golang example, you’ll use the client to send notes to the server that can be archived and retrieved based on keywords.
+Additionally, you will set up a new gRPC server in Go to handle incoming TCP connections and register endpoints.

 The tutorial uses Go 1.17 and the gRPC-Go library 1.45.0.

-You can find the entire code in this GitHub repo.
+You can find all the code in this GitHub repo.

 Creating the Go Project